Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Conclusion

-As the current study is limited to the linear stability analyses, in the future we plan to study nonlinear or non-normal dynamics of the eigenmodes, including the resonant instability for the degenerate eigenmodes and the transient growth especially for the critical-layer eigenmodes.
-We expect to use some well-resolved velocity eigenmodes computed from the present numerical method as initial conditions of an initial-value problem that solves the full, nonlinear equations of vortex motion given by \eqref{continuity_pert} and \eqref{momentum_pert}.
-For successful simulations, the outcomes in this paper are going to be useful to avoid erroneous growth of the spurious eigenmodes, especially when one needs to tune the numerical parameters $M$, $N$ and particularly $L$.
+The bifurcation of the viscous critical-layer spectrum has remained an unanswered question yet, and will be analytically examined based on our conjecture that viscosity breaks the singular degeneracies, which are numerically shown as the pairing phenomenon in the inviscid critical-layer spectrum.
+As the current study is limited to linear stability analyses, we plan to investigate the nonlinear or non-normal dynamics of the eigenmodes in the future.
+This investigation will include the triad-resonant instability among the degenerate eigenmodes and the transient growth with respect to the critical-layer eigenmodes.
+Moreover, we expect to use well-resolved eigenmodes, computed from the current method, as initial conditions for an initial-value problem solving the full, nonlinear governing equations of vortex motion.